sebw/blog-old.wains.be/2006/2006-09-18-openldap-not-listening-on-port-389.md

 This is how to fix the issue and recover the DB :

-- install db4-utils (under RedHat)
+- install db4-utils (under Red Hat)
 - cd /var/lib/ldap (or whatever directory in which the DB files are located)
 - /etc/init.d/ldap stop
 - run /usr/sbin/slapd_db_recover in the directory